Karl Holz (Nazi): Nazi career

 Holz officially joined the Nazi Party on 11 November 1922 and his membership number was 77.
 Holz also joined the Sturmabteilung (SA).

 Quite early on, Holz established a close relationship with Streicher.
 In 1924, Holz was elected to the Nuremberg City Council, serving till 1932 and eventually serving as leader of the Nazi faction.
 Between 1927 and 1933, he held the post of editor of Der Stürmer, Streicher's anti-Semitic weekly newspaper.
 He advanced to editor-in-chief during the years 1933 and 1938.
 Holz boasted many penalties for political crimes (by his own count 17, and among those 5 prison sentences).
 In 1929, the Gauleiter office in Upper Franconia, went to the Bayreuth Kreisleiter Hans Schemm, despite Streicher's support for Holz.
-In 1932 Holz was elected to the Bavarian Landtag and in November 1933 he was elected to the Reichstag.
-Also from 1933 to July 1934 Holz served as NSDAP Kreisleiter of Nuremberg City.
+In 1932, Holz was elected to the Bavarian Landtag.
+From 1933 to July 1934, Holz served as NSDAP Kreisleiter of Nuremberg City.
+At the November 1933 parliamentary election, he was elected to the Reichstag from electoral constituency 26 (Franconia) and retained this seat until the fall of the Nazi regime.

 As of 1 January 1934, Holz became Deputy Gauleiter to Streicher in Gau Franconia.
 In November he was promoted to the rank of SA-Brigadeführer.
 However, on 20 April 1940, in connection with the Streicher irregularities involving the Aryanization of Jewish assets, Holz was temporarily stripped of all his offices.